Yahyahcini/Yahyahcini/README.md

 ## `01` — ABOUT

-I'm a **web security researcher** hunting bugs at HackerOne under **`na3na3`** — and I don't wait for a scanner to tell me something's wrong.
+I'm a **web security researcher focused on bug bounty hunting and web application security**.

-My roots are in **full-stack development (MERN)**.
-That means I've *built* the auth flows, the APIs, the access-control logic that other researchers only see from the outside.
-I know exactly where developers get lazy — because I've been that developer under a deadline.
-Now I use that against the target.
+My background in **full-stack development** gives me a practical understanding of how modern web applications and APIs are designed and implemented.
+I apply that foundation when researching weaknesses in authentication, authorization, access control, application logic, and API behavior.

-I run **authorized security research** through bug bounty programs, security labs, and independent recon — and I document every single finding like it's going in front of a judge.
+I conduct **authorized security research** through bug bounty programs, security labs, and independent research.
+I also build security tooling and maintain structured research notes to improve my methodology.

-> *You don't find real vulnerabilities by scanning.
-You find them by understanding the system better than the people who built it.*
+> *Understand how the application works.
+Then understand where its security assumptions break.*

 ---